johnmcfarlane/papers/c++/error-handling.md

 process and this has led to a reliance on type safety over all else.
 However, constant expressions illustrate that once compilers are able to detect undefined behaviour, what was previously seen as a disadvantage now becomes beneficial.
-And even if an error escapes the build process, it is still better to identify it during testing than let it survive to production.
+And even if a bug escapes the build process, it is still better to identify it during testing than let it survive to production.

 ## Conclusion